Welcome to Worcester Area Group (U3A)

 Hello and welcome to our website.

-Worcester U3A is part of an international movement of retired and semi-retired people who share their lifetime experience and knowledge in a variety of educational, creative and leisure activities.
-To see information about the various interest groups, where and when they meet click on Current Programme.
+Worcester U3A (Charity No. 702588) is part of an international movement of retired and semi-retired people who share their lifetime experience and knowledge in a variety of educational, creative and leisure activities.
+A list of the Groups for 2019/2020 can be viewed on the Group List page.

-We are a self-help, self-managed learning co-operative and have just over 1000 members (September 2017) contributing to over 100 different Interest Groups.
+We are a self-help, self-managed learning co-operative and have just over 1000 members (September 2017) contributing to 90 different Interest Groups.
 No qualifications are necessary and none are awarded, the accent is on fun.

 There are many ways to help – co-ordinating an interest group, volunteering for the committee, organising a talk or visit, preparing refreshments, being a ‘new member’ buddy to name but a few.
 We ask all members to consider how they, personally, can contribute to Worcester U3A – not necessarily as soon as they join, but over time.